Measuring Reading Fluency

 What is Reading Fluency?

-Many beginning level English language learners, as well as other foreign language learners, struggle and can't read fluently.
-In most cases, these learners can't sound out and distinguish between words.
+Many beginning-level English language learners, as well as other foreign language learners, struggle and can't read fluently.
+In most cases, these learners cannot sound out and distinguish between words.
 They also don't know the meaning of words and how they are used in sentences.
 Should this be a surprise?
 No, not really, if we truly understand what must take place for reading fluency to exist.
 This hub examines the phonological, orthographic, semantic, and contextual levels of linguistic awareness and how they relate to reading fluency.

 Levels of Linguistic Awareness